 There’s a mass at St. Peter’s Basilica on Easter Monday.

 Many establishments throughout the city will be closed today, since it is a national holiday.
 The Vatican Museums, for example, will be closed, as will others; some restaurants and shops may also be closed.
 Even shopping malls may be closed.
 Make sure you have plans for today because it’s not exactly a day for spur of the moment decisions.

 What about attractions in the Vatican during Easter?

 With St. Peter’s Basilica and the Pope as the center of religion for Catholics across the world, you can understand why the Vatican City is such an important place for Easter.

 As it’s not a normal time of year at the Vatican, opening hours will vary.
 The Vatican is closed for visitors on Easter Sunday and Easter Monday.

-Make sure to read my posts A Guide To Visiting St. Peter’s Basilica, A Guide To St. Peter’s Square and The Best Things To Do In Vatican City.
+Make sure to read my post A Guide To St. Peter’s Square.

 Mass at the Vatican

 If you want to attend the Easter Sunday mass at the Vatican, you’ll be pleased to know that it’s open for all to attend and it’s free.
 However, it’s a good idea to secure tickets in advance.
 The service begins at 10:15 am and is then followed by the famous Urbi et Orbi address.
 This literally means “To the city and the world”.
 This is delivered by the Pope from the balcony.

 As far as tickets for this event are concerned, you need to arrange tickets this way in advance of Easter.